PerseveranceB/perseverancebakwa/README.md

 - 👋 Hi, I’m @perseverancebakwa
 - 👀 I’m interested in Learning new programming  languages
-- 🌱 I’m currently learning Java.
-Java scritp, HTML and Css
+- 🌱 I’m currently learning Java, Java scritp, HTML and Css
 - 💞️ I’m looking to collaborate on any project that will help me learn more
 - 📫 How to reach me by email: Persybaka@gmail.com